 Published: 02 November 2016

-Childhood is a critical time in the growth and development of a person, and is a key stage in the establishment of their physical and mental abilities.
 There is therefore considerable scientific interest in determining a child’s optimal dietary requirements that will enhance and assist this growth and development.
-This includes factors such as the quantity, quality, timing, and nutrient components of every meal.
+This includes factors such as the quantity, quality, timing and nutrient components of every meal.

 Evidence suggests that the timing of nutritional deficiencies can also significantly affect growth and development.
-For example, during the foetal stage, folic acid deficiency between 21 and 28 days after conception predisposes the foetus to a congenital malformation called neural tube defect.
+For example, during the fetal stage, folic acid deficiency between 21 and 28 days after conception predisposes the fetus to a congenital malformation called neural tube defect.
 The childhood period is also very sensitive to dietary deficiencies, particularly as the brain is undergoing major structural and cognitive maturation.

 Primary healthcare professionals are ideally placed to identify those individuals who are malnourished.
 In the assessment of child malnutrition, healthcare workers should consider approved anthropometry measures such as growth charts, body mass index, Z-scores, and skin fold thickness.
 To measure the nutritional state of children, it is recommended to use a range of measures in order to comprehensively understand a child’s nutritional state.